-For your fresh vegetable recipes using the “head types” look for nicely colored ones; heads of cauliflower should be a nice white and cabbage a pretty green or red.
-The leafy vegetables should have a nice color, no brown or yellow spots and be crisp.
-Peas and beans should have firm and crisp pods to produce a good quality dish.
-Always buy vegetables of medium size with a regular shape for the best flavor.
+For your vegetable recipes using the “head types” look for nicely colored ones.
+Heads of cauliflower should be a nice white and cabbage a pretty green or red.
+Leafy vegetables should be crispy and without any brown or yellow spots.
+Peas and beans should be firm and the pods crisp to produce good quality dishes.
+For best flavor always select vegetables of medium size and with the normal shape.

 Whether you are preparing vegetables to make your fresh vegetable recipes or for preserving, it is necessary to wash all of them thoroughly; even if they look clean.
 A vegetable brush is a good item (and a necessary kitchen item) to use on many of them to get them clean.
 Head vegetables should be submerged in cold salt water for 30 minutes before using; this removes insects and freshens the vegetables.
 Leaf vegetables should be washed in fresh cold running water several times before eating.